 Do you prefer to wake up early

 Indirect (also called embedded) questions are the types of questions that are not asked directly.
 Instead, they are embedded within another sentence or question.
+An embedded question is a subordinate clause rather than the main clause of the sentence.

 Can you tell me where he plays tennis?